bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

-In both cases, users can also define, MPI + OpenMP tasks by using ``processes`` property to indicate the number of MPI processes and ``computing_units`` in the :ref:`Sections/02_App_Development/02_Python/01_Programming_model:Tasks Constraints` to indicate the number of OpenMP threads per MPI process.
+In both cases, users can also define, MPI + OpenMP tasks by using ``processes`` property to indicate the number of MPI processes and ``computing_units`` in the Task Constraints to indicate the number of OpenMP threads per MPI process.

 The *@mpi* decorator can be combined with collections to allow the process of a list of parameters in the same MPI execution.
 By the default, all parameters